 Not only do Beacons achieve this within their organization, but they also set the bar for best practices that can be replicated by others.

-Growing happiness always sounds great on paper or in advertising - but how do we witness it, and what positive outcomes does it actually deliver for our businesses, stakeholders and communities ?
+Growing happiness always sounds great on paper or in advertising - but how do we witness it, and what positive outcomes does it actually deliver for our businesses, stakeholders, communities and environments ?

-Happier World Forum documents practical case studies, showing before-after proof of happiness growth within Beacon organizations and its main benefits.
+Happier World Forum documents practical case studies, showing before-after proof of happiness growth within organizations and its main benefits.

-The Forum's single objective is to showcase leaders in growing happiness, but this can be achieved in many different ways.
+The Forum's main objective is to showcase leaders in growing happiness, but this can be achieved in many different ways.

 It is an invitation-only community.

 Each member brings their own particular views on what happiness growth means to their business, organization or sector.
 Happier World Forum's relevance lies in the diversity of perspectives and ways of achieving success which it encourages.

 Forum members are individuals who stem from all types of organizations (businesses, institutions, government, NGOs, communities, academia) from all over the globe and across all sectors.

 Happier World Forum fosters direct exchange and open-minded dialogue among its members in an informal and independent environment.
 Members are invited on a private platform where they can share insight, discuss key topics and learn about happiness growth in each other's organizations.

 Finally, Happier World Forum is a crossroad for its members to gather, share and build knowledge about happiness and all its components.

 By combining complementary insights both from existing reports and their respective experiences, Happier World Forum members lay out concrete action plans to grow happiness in their organization, sector or industry.